-The Rosy Scorpionfish, Pontinus Species A, whose common Spanish name is “Puñal Rosado”, is a member of the Scorpionfish or Scorpaenidae Family, known collectively as “Escorpiónes” or “Lapóns” in Mexico.
-It is quite new to science and its taxonomy has not yet been fully documented and therefore a species has yet to be formally assigned.
+The Rosy Scorpionfish, Pontinus Species A, whose common Spanish name is Puñal Rosado, is a member of the Scorpionfish or Scorpaenidae Family, known collectively as “Escorpiónes” or “Lapóns” in Mexico.
+This species is quite new to science, thus its taxonomy has not yet been fully documented and formally assigned.

 The Rosy Scorpionfish have wide compressed bodies that taper toward both ends; their width is 37 to 41% of standard length.
 Overall they are pinkish-red (rosy) with a white head and belly.
 The have irregular brown bars on their sides and a broken brown line along their lateral line.
 Their fins are reddish with brown spotting on their caudal, soft dorsal, and pectoral fins.
 Their head is very bony with numerous spines.
 They have large mouths and large eyes.
 They lack the “pits” before and after the eyes found in most other Scorpionfish.
 The uppermost spine on their gill cover is the longest.
 Their anal fin has three spines, the second being the longest, and three rays; their caudal fin is straight; their dorsal fin has seven spines (the second, third, and fourth being the longest and of approximately equal length), and nine or ten rays; and their pectoral fins have sixteen to eighteen rays.
 They have thirteen gill rakers.
 Their bodies are covered with rough scales.